 4. Yellowing or Droopy Growth

-It doesn’t have typical leaves, but yellow tones or drooping can signal stress.
+It doesn’t have typical leaves, but yellow tones or drooping can a signal stress in Cousin It Plant Problems.

 Watch for: